Emre Kızılkaya

-Emre Kızılkaya (born 6 July 1982, in Istanbul) is a Turkish journalist and researcher who is a vice-chair of the Vienna-based International Press Institute, a global network of leading editors and media executives.
+Emre Kızılkaya (born 6 July 1982, in Istanbul) is a Turkish journalist and researcher who served as a vice-chair of the Vienna-based International Press Institute and as a Technology and Human Rights Fellow at Harvard Kennedy School's Carr Center for Human Rights Policy.

 Career

-Kizilkaya worked in various positions, including foreign news editor and managing editor of digital news, at the leading Turkish daily Hürriyet from 2003 to 2019.

-Soon after the last independent mainstream media company left in Turkey was taken over by a staunchly pro-government corporation, Kizilkaya resigned from the Turkish newspaper and went ahead to study sustainable journalism at Harvard University as a Knight Visiting Nieman Fellow in 2019.

-As of 2022, Kizilkaya works as the project editor of Journo.com.tr, a non-profit news website for Turkey’s next-generation journalists, and as a Ph.D. researcher on media studies at Galatasaray University in Istanbul.
+Emre Kizilkaya worked in various positions, including foreign news editor and managing editor, at the leading Turkish daily Hürriyet from 2003 to 2019.
+In 2019, following the acquisition of Turkey's last independent mainstream media company by a pro-government corporation, Kizilkaya resigned from Hürriyet.
+He subsequently pursued studies in sustainable journalism at Harvard University as a Knight Visiting Nieman Fellow.
+After his fellowship, Kizilkaya became the editor of Journo.com.tr, a non-profit news website dedicated to Turkey's emerging journalists.
+Concurrently, he began pursuing a Ph.D. in media studies at Galatasaray University in Istanbul.

-As a journalist, a media executive and a press freedom advocate, Kizilkaya has been extensively interviewed and quoted by the international media, including The New York Times, The Guardian, CNN, BBC, Reuters, Agence France-Presse, Associated Press, Le Figaro, Le Nouvel Observateur, Corriere della Sera, Deutsche Welle, Süddeutsche Zeitung, Asahi Shimbun, South China Morning Post, The Intercept, Yedioth Ahronoth and Al Jazeera.
+As a journalist, a researcher and a press freedom advocate, Kizilkaya has been extensively interviewed and quoted by the international media, including The New York Times, The Guardian, CNN, BBC, Reuters, Agence France-Presse, Associated Press, Le Figaro, Le Nouvel Observateur, Corriere della Sera, Deutsche Welle, Süddeutsche Zeitung, Asahi Shimbun, South China Morning Post, The Intercept, Yedioth Ahronoth, Wired and Al Jazeera.